Haneki56/DawnPiece/General/FAQ.md

 `Managing A Crew`

-1. Invite a Player: /f invite <player name>
+1. Invite a Player: /f invite (player name)
-2. Kick a Player: /f kick <player name>
+2. Kick a Player: /f kick (player name)
-3. Promote a Player: /f promote <player name>
+3. Promote a Player: /f promote (player name)
-4. Ally Another Crew: /f ally <crew name>
+4. Ally Another Crew: /f ally (crew name)
-5. Truce Another Crew: /f truce <crew name>
+5. Truce Another Crew: /f truce (crew name)
-6. Enemy Another Crew: /f enemy <crew name>
+6. Enemy Another Crew: /f enemy (crew name)
 7. Disband Crew: /f disband

 New members are automatically recruits; however, they can be promoted to members and officers.
 Members can use chests, doors and build on claimed land and officers can claim land, invite new members, kick crew members and decide relations with other crews.

+### Houses

+You are not allowed to own a home in the pirate world.
+We have tried donation systems for individual homes, and legacy rank homes in the past however upkeep with these systems was too strenuous on staff.
+We prefer to focus our time updating the server and creating events.
+You may build homes in the faction world as you please but they may be raided so be careful about where you place your homes.